25 Aug 2017

 Playing outdoors is a chance to discover what matters - we put away the gadgets and reconnect with nature and family.

-Nature Play SA are the experts on turning play inside, out.
-Their aim is to create unstructured, open outdoor play for children (and to have the most fun they've ever had!).
+Turn play inside, out.
 The benefits are endless: going outside gives kids an appreciation for nature and creates memories to be cherished for years on.

 1. SPECTACULAR SUNSETS

 It’s getting dark!
 That’s it; time to get inside, right?
 No way!
 It’s time to watch the sunset over the water.
 Can you spot the moment when the sun disappears?

 In Western Australia, the sun sets over the water.
 In Sydney, the sun rises over the beach and sets in the mountains.
 Why does that happen?
 Do some research and find out!